rastabda22/rastabda24/README.md

 Not only did I clean it up but I also bundled parts of the code into objects (no more loose multi-dimensional arrays).
 And so, after developing it for a while I arrived at a library that is flexible enough to allow users to play with and understand.

+After the latest changes it's apparent that this project has gone beyond a text terminals since it supports strokes (outlines) and Unicode characters which can have several colors.
+I had not realized that Unicode had evolved this far!

 Note:
 - You can find [an index of Unicode characters here](https://unicode-table.com/en/) but you have to use HTML-codes in the Prototype or Unicode numbers on JSTTS/JerboaTTS,
 - If the Grid has the same size as the View, by using Grid = Jerboa.grid(View) for example, it will fill the entire canvas,
 - Enabling the borders allows you to see how wide some of those Unicode characters are.
 Yikes!
 - I added a meta tag that avoids zooming to the main example (index.html).
 While it won't affect the canvas it still affects text and we don't want scrollbars.
+- You can't color symbols if they're colored themselves, but you can still color their backgrounds

 In these examples, you can move a "Player" character (depicted by the **☻** character) with the cursor keys.
 They also have the following controls: